lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 This paper explains how LAPW and generalized LMTO methods can be joined:
 T. Kotani and M. van Schilfgaarde,
-``A fusion of the LAPW and the LMTO methods: the augmented plane wave plus muffin-tin orbital (PMT) method'' [Phys.
+_A fusion of the LAPW and the LMTO methods: the augmented plane wave plus muffin-tin orbital (PMT) method_, [Phys.
 Rev. B81, 125117 (2010)](http://dx.doi.org/10.1103/PhysRevB.81.125117)

 This paper presented the first description of an all-electron _GW_ implementation in a mixed basis set: